 Activity: Dig This

 Type the letters or sentence correctly to destroy the ice or rocks and uncover a factoid.
 Use the metronome to type rhythmically, which helps increase typing speed.

 Successfully pilot the drone from the starting point to the end point by typing the sentences and letters correctly.
 How fast can you make the drone go?

 Message Master has three versions depending on the lesson.
 Either type what you see or type what you hear to pass.
 Later lessons offer open-ending questions that typed responses.

 This activity focuses on using the Shift keys for capital letters, symbols and punctuation.
 It is only available starting at Lesson 6 and later.

-The Final Challenge tests the students on the new letter they learned in the current lesson.
-Students must meet or exceed their speed and accuracy goals in order to move on to the next lesson.
+The Final Challenge tests the students on the keys they learned on the current level.
+Students must meet or exceed their accuracy goal in order to move on to the next level.

-Each of these six timed tests asses the current skill level of the student and automatically adjust their goals up or down based on the results.
+Each of these six timed tests assess the current skill level of the student and automatically adjust their goals based on the results.
 This ensures the program is adapting to the student's skill level.